Sparse Classification: a scalable discrete optimization perspective: Numerical experiments: Scalability and Support Recovery

 \subsubsection{Under-determined regime $p>n$}

 Performance of sparse classification in the under-determined regime is crucial for two reasons: Since the amount of data available is limited, such regime favors estimators which can efficiently recover the truth even when the sample size $n$ is small with regard to $p$.
 More importantly, under-determined regimes occur in highly impactful applications, such as medical research.
-To show the direct implications of our method on this field of research, we used data from The Cancer Genome Atlas Research Network\footnote{\url{http://cancergenome.nih.gov}} on $n = 1,145$ lung cancer patients.
+To show the direct implications of our method on this field of research, we used data from The Cancer Genome Atlas Research Network (available at \url{http://cancergenome.nih.gov}) on $n = 1,145$ lung cancer patients.
 Actually, tumor types often have distinct subtypes, each of them having its own genetic signature.
 In our sample for instance, $594$ patients ($51.9\%$) suffered from Adenocarcinoma while the remaining $551$ patients ($48.1\%$) suffered from Squamous Cell Carcinoma.
 The data set consists of gene expression data for $p=14,858$ genes for each patient.
 We apply both sparse and Lasso classification to identify the most relevant genes to discriminate between the two subtypes and compile the results in Table \ref{tab:LRcancer}.
 The first conclusion to be drawn from our results is that the exact sparse classification problem scales to problems of such size, which is far above data sets usually encountered in the gene selection academic literature.
-In addition, explicitly constraining sparsity of the classifier leads to much sparser, thus more interpretable results with little compromise on the predictive power: Sparse logistic regression reaches an AUC above $0.98$ with only $50$ features while the $\ell_1$-regularized classifier selects three times more genes.
+In addition, explicitly constraining sparsity of the classifier leads to much sparser, thus more interpretable results with little compromise on the predictive power: Sparse SVM reaches an AUC of $0.977$ with only $38$ features while the $\ell_1$-regularized classifier selects ten times more genes for a $+0.005$ gain in AUC.